ChrisJAdamek/cryptoTools/HELPME.md

 4. Copy account address (open sidebar, navigate to 'wallet', and click on your address to copy it to the clipboard)
  ![image](https://user-images.githubusercontent.com/104967421/167320592-8e730324-b606-40eb-ac22-f79d57cff5a9.png)

+### 2. Configure MetaMask for the Polygon Network
+1. navigate to chainlist.wtf,
+2. CONNECT your account (top left) and sign message giving view access,
+3. search for Polygon and click on the button to add it

 ### 2. CONNECT to OpenSea
 1. navigate to https://opensea.io/account